charmoniumQ/thesis/prelim_text/README.md

 <!-- | WINGS                               | Declarative    |                  | -->

 Workflow managers often represent a departure from what the user is currently doing, and therefore take significant effort to adopt.
-Aditionally, workflow managers introduce another dependency which needs to be managed with another reproducibility strategy.
+The dependency problem may be worsened because  workflow managers introduce another dependency to be managed.

 <!-- TODO: